devsyrem/Solana-Forensic-Toolkit/README.md

 ## Technical Architecture

-SolFlow is built on a modern, scalable architecture:
+Solana Forensic Toolkit is built on a modern, scalable architecture:

 ### Frontend Technologies